Day 01: Arrive Delhi

 OPTION: Wake up early in the morning to visit Taj Mahal at sunrise (an extra cost).

 Return to hotel for breakfast.

-After breakfast at hotel, proceed to visit Fatehpur Sikri (40Kms & 1hrs drive).
+After breakfast at hotel, drive to Karauli.

 Fatehpur Sikri, was built by Mughal Emperor Akbar between 1569- 1585, when he shifted his capital from Agra.
 But after a few years, the water supply was incapable of sustaining the population and the capital was shifted back to Agra.
 Now it is a deserted city and also called a ghost city but it is perfectly preserved.
 Akbar was a very tolerant ruler and the buildings at Fatehpur Sikri blended both Islamic and Hindu architecture.
 One of the buildings even reflects the new religion or faith founded by Akbar’- “Din-e-ilahi”, which was very short-lived.
 He abolished much hated poll- tax on non- muslims (Jizya) and was the first Mughal ruler to marry a Hindu (Rajut princess from Jaipur).
 It is a beautiful palace complex with Hindu and Muslim artistic buildings.
 You can visit Birbal’s Palace (Hindu building), Jodhbai’s Palace (Hindu building), Jami Masjid, Tomb of Sheikh Salim Chishti and Buland Darwaza etc. Buland Darwaza is also called “Gate of Magnificence’.
 It is the highest gateway in the world.
 One has to climb 42 steps to reach this gateway, which is 40mtr high and 35mtr wide.